Five Tips for Easy Fall Coffee Table Decorating

 Of course, there are exceptions to every rule!

 However, I love how the swan looks in the trencher.
 At the same time, the wood coloring of the trencher and the chippy white patina of the swan closely mirror other tones and patinas in our family room.
 Even though it is certainly an “out of the box” coffee table styling, it doesn’t feel out of place in this room.
+This is a great example of how you make the “decor rules” work for you.
+The good news is, you don’t have to follow the rules at all!
+You can just decorate however you love!

 These rules only exist to help you get your creativity wheels spinning!
 After that, the most important thing is just to have fun with your decor and create something that you love.
+Some of my favorite coffee table decor ideas have definitely broken a few decorating rules over the years!

 #3 Functional: How do you style a coffee table tray?